 Co-Founder / Creative Director

 James Roque is a director, writer, actor and co-founder of Proudly Asian Theatre.
 He is a graduate of Unitec's Bachelor of Performing and Screen Arts programme, with theatre credits include Fractious Tash's acclaimed show Titus and the lead role of Sidu in Indian Ink Theatre Company's Kiss the Fish.
 James is passionate about bringing diversity to the arts and all facets of media.
 Outside of theatre, James is an acclaimed stand-up comedian.
 His television writing and performance credits include TV3's 7 Days and Jono and Ben.
-He is also one third of the sketch group Frickin Dangerous Bro, touring Auckland this year and performing and writing TV sketch show 'Only in Aotearoa'.
+He is also one third of the sketch group Frickin Dangerous Bro, touring, performing and writing TV sketch show 'Only in Aotearoa'.

 Producer - Fresh off the Page

 Marianne is a proud Filipino who moved to Christchurch at age 11, before moving to Auckland in 2014.
 Marianne gained a Bachelor of Performing and Screen Arts degree graduating from Unitec in 2016 and has since multiplied her skills in the creative industry, producing, stage management, playwriting and teaching.
 Her theatre experiences include the Auckland Summer Shakespeare 2017's As You Like It, Emotional Creature (The Others Club), Rumination (Simple Truth Theatre) and Aroha Mai (The Odd Balls).
 She is currently the producer of Fresh Off The Page, a monthly play-reading at the Basement Theatre.
 Marianne successfully launched the first development-playreading of her original script, PINAY in 2018, New Zealand’s very first Filipino-Kiwi bilingual play.